The global skills and competency framework for the digital world

 Acceptance testing: Level 2

-Assists in planning, preparing and executing acceptance tests for systems, products, business processes or services.
+Assists in planning and preparing acceptance tests for systems, products, business processes or services.

 Assists in collecting feedback from acceptance testing.